How to Manage the Transition Between Jobs

-The transition between temporary job positions can feel like the moment when a trapeze artist is suspended high in the air — just before being safely caught by their partner.
+A contract job transition period can feel like the moment when a trapeze artist is suspended high in the air — just before being safely caught by their partner.
 Nerve-wracking.
 Stressful.
 Maybe even a little dangerous.

 Just like under the big top, your ability to navigate the end of one contract and the start of another depends on having a partner you can depend on.

 Keep in mind that whether your contract ends in three days or three weeks, you’ll still need to find a new position.
 Putting your best foot forward for that process can start right away.
-Treat each remaining day at your current position like a trial period for your next job, and your transition will go much more smoothly.
+Treat each remaining day at your current position like a trial period for your next job, and your transition will go much more smoothly

-Trust your recruiter
+3. Trust your contract job recruiter

 But how do you know if a recruiter is trustworthy?

-According to Klick, the key is whether or not your recruiter takes an active interest in you as a person.
-“You should feel comfortable in your relationship with your recruiter from the very first time you speak on the phone.
+The key to knowing if your recruiter is trustworthy is if they take an active interest in you as a person.
+You should feel comfortable in your relationship with your recruiter from the very first time you speak on the phone.

 A stressful aspect of job transitions is the amount of uncertainty involved.
 In the brief period between contracts, a candidate doesn’t know what will be coming next, and a large part of the process is beyond their control.